Tom Machell

 Thomas James Renwick Machell is a British actor, writer and comedy performer.

 Career

 In 2013 Machell was cast in News Revue at The Canal Cafe Theatre whose alumni include Alistair McGowan, Reece Shearsmith, Bill Bailey & Sara Pascoe.
 After a successful run, he, along with his cast mates formed narrative sketch group zazU who went on to perform five sell out shows at Edinburgh Fringe and Soho Theatre. zazU was a character and narrative based comedy show built from a host of absurd inhabitants, alternative laws and epic goings on.
 The group won The Three Weeks Editors Choice award for Best Show in 2016.

 In 2019 Machell wrote and starred in his debut play Ticker after losing a high school friend to an undiagnosed heart condition.
 The play was published by Playdead Press achieving critical acclaim.

-In 2019 Machell played Robert in the London revival of David Greig's play Outlying Islands the production was nominated for an Off West End Award for Best Production.
+In 2019 Machell played Robert in the London revival of David Greig's play Outlying Islands the production was nominated for the Offie for Best Production.